The emergence of passive galaxies in the early Universe: The data set and sample selection

 The present work is based on the $z>3$ passive galaxy sample selected by M19 in the five CANDELS fields.
 Candidates have been identified by means of an {\it ad-hoc} developed SED fitting technique, fully described in \cite{merlin18}.
 Briefly, we used \cite{bc03} stellar population models and assumed ``top-hat'' star formation histories (SFH), characterized by a period of constant star formation followed by an abrupt truncation of the star formation, that is set to zero thereafter.
 Despite being over-simplified, these analytic shapes manage to mimic the rapid timescales available for quenching at high redshift, comparable to the age of the Universe (at variance with standard exponential models, that require at least $\lesssim$1 Gyr to reach quiescence).
 Moreover, the adoption of ``top-hat'' SFHs improves over a standard $UVJ$ selection since the fit is able to identify recently quenched sources, still showing blue $U-V$ colours.

 In addition of being fit in their passive phase (i.e. with zero SFR), candidates also need to pass conservative selection criteria based on the probability $P$($\chi^2$) of the $\chi^2$ resulting from the fitted solution.
-In the end, in order to be classified as passive, galaxies need to fulfill the following criteria: \begin{itemize} \item $H<27$; \item 1$\sigma$ detection in $K$, IR1 and IR2 bands; \item $z_{phot}>3$; \item SFR$_{best}$=0 \item $P$($\chi^2_{Q}$)$>$30\% {\it and} $P$($\chi^2_{SF}$)$<$5\%. \end{itemize} The last requirement ensures that the best-fit passive solution has a high probability $P$($\chi^2_{Q}$) and at the same time that no plausible (i.e., with $P$($\chi^2_{SF}$)$>$5\%) star-forming solutions exist.
+In the end, in order to be classified as passive, galaxies need to fulfill the following criteria: \begin{itemize} \item $H<27$; \item 1$\sigma$ detection in $K$, IR1 and IR2 bands; \item $z_{phot}>3$; \item SFR$_{best}$=0 \item $P$($\chi^2_{Q}$)$>$30\% {\it and} $P$($\chi^2_{SF}$)$<$5\%. \end{itemize} The last requirement ensures that the best-fit passive solution has a high probability $P$($\chi^2_{Q}$) and at the same time that no plausible (i.e. with $P$($\chi^2_{SF}$)$>$5\%) star-forming solutions exist.

 We ended up with a sample of 102 galaxies (the so-called ``reference'' sample in M19, i.e. that obtained without inclusion of emission lines in the fit).
 Candidates are distributed quite inhomogeneously across the fields: 33 in GOODS-S, 36 in GOODS-N, 16 in UDS, 13 in EGS, 4 in COSMOS.
 The variance across the fields cannot be entirely explained by cosmic variance, but probably reflects the different photometric properties of the five catalogues.
-While they all have similar depth in the $H$ band ($\sim$27.5, 5$\sigma$), they differ in the depth of the $K$ and IRAC bands (see M19).
+In particular, they differ in the depth of the $K$ and IRAC bands (see M19).
 All candidates have redshift lower than 5 except one source in GOODS-N ($z_{phot}\sim 6.7$, discussed in M19).
 In the following, we restrict to the $3<z<5$ sample, made of 101 galaxies.
+The final list of passive candidates is presented in Tables~\ref{tab:gs} to \ref{tab:egs}.

-Among our passive galaxies, 4 are flagged as X-ray detected AGN in GOODS-S (one of which is a confirmed AGN, see M19), 3 in GOODS-N and 2 in EGS.
+Among our passive galaxies, 4 are flagged as X-ray detected AGNs in GOODS-S (one of which is a confirmed AGN, see M19), 3 in GOODS-N and 2 in EGS.
 Two of the AGN candidates in GOODS-S are also detected by {\it Herschel} \citep[see][]{santini19}, likely due to the emission of the host dust heated by the central nucleus.
-We believe the AGN candidates are therefore obscured, or at least not bright Type 1 AGN.
-AGN emission does not significantly affect the estimate of the stellar mass for obscured AGN, as demonstrated by \cite{santini12b}.
-For this reason, we did not exclude AGN from the sample.
+We believe the AGN candidates are therefore obscured, or at least not bright Type 1 AGNs.
+AGN emission does not significantly affect the estimate of the stellar mass for obscured AGNs, as demonstrated by \cite{santini12b}.
+For this reason, we did not exclude AGNs from the sample.